MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Assigning-licenses-with-powershell.md

 > [!Note]
 > That the \<CSVLocation> should contain the full path to the .csv input file, such as **C:\Scripts\InputFile.csv**.

-4. When prompted, enter the Office365 global administrator credentials for the tenant where the licenses are to be added.
+4. When prompted, enter the Office 365 global administrator credentials for the tenant where the licenses are to be added.

-   If all the required inputs are satisfied, the script now executes against the .csv list and licenses are then assigned to users.
-During the script execution, all successes and failures are shown on the command line and a transcript should be saved in the Documents folder.
+   If all the required inputs are satisfied, the script executes now against the .csv list, and then licenses are assigned to users.
+During the script execution, all successes and failures are shown on the command line and a transcript is saved in the Documents folder.

 ## FAQ

-**It appears something went wrong during the script execution.
+**Something went wrong during the script execution.
 Is there a log of the script actions?**

-Yes, you can find a script transcript for each execution in the Documents folder of the person who executed the script.
+Yes, you can find a script transcript for each execution in the Documents folder for the person who executed the script.

 **Will an email address input work if it is not the UserPrincipalName of any MSOL identity?**

 The script logic first attempts to find the MSOL identity through the UserPrincipalName by using the email address from the .csv file.
 If this attempt fails, the script tries to to find any MSOL object that contains the email address from the .csv file within the ProxyAddresses property.
 If a user still cannot be found, the email is deemed not to exist and is skipped.

 **Does this work with Multi-Factor Authentication (MFA)?**

 This script works with Multi-Factor Authentication because the Connect-MsolService cmdlet supports Azure Active Directory Authentication Library (ADAL).

+## Troubleshooting

+**Error: The .csv provided did not contain any valid SMTP data.
+Please check the .csv file and try again.**

+Check the .csv file contains the proper header and valid email addresses to parse

+**Error: Could not find user user1@contoso.com, skipping!**

+Check that the email properly resolves.

+**Error: The property 'AccountSkuId' cannot be found on this object.
+Verify that the property exists.**

+Check that the user has the proper EXO license.

+**Error: The .csv file could not be found ...**

+Confirm the correct file is specified when defining the `-CSV` and that the user running the script has permissions to read the file.

+**If the script is successful but the output reports: Script completed, but the total number of users licensed is zero (0).**

+1. Confirm the user is not already licensed.
+2. Confirm the user has the correct [EXO prerequisite](../setup/environment-requirements).
+3. Confirm the users UPN or proxy email address resolves in the environment.

 ## Related topics